SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customization and Deployment/Customization and Deployment.md

 ```

 A global SuperOffice method PageUpdate issues an SoProtocol string to the server.
-As stated earlier in this page, in addition to navigation and changing the viewed configutation, SoProtocol also updates currents.
+As stated earlier in this page, in addition to navigation and changing the viewed configuration, SoProtocol also updates currents.
 Get current's using SuperOffice.Util.getCurrentId.

 ```javascript
 // JavaScript.